2019 National Lewis & Clark Conservation Awards

 2019 MDC Partner Awards

-The Conservation Impact Award will be presented to The Edward K. Love Conservation Foundation for demonstrating a commitment and ongoing positive impact to the health of Missouri’s land, water and forests, and the sustainability of all fish and wildlife.
+The Conservation Impact Award was presented to The Edward K. Love Conservation Foundation, with Andrew S. Love accepting the award, for demonstrating a commitment and ongoing positive impact to the health of Missouri’s land, water and forests, and the sustainability of all fish and wildlife.

-The Conservation Intersection Award will be presented to AmeriCorps St. Louis for best demonstrating a commitment to providing that critical conservation intersection where Missourians have places to go to enjoy nature and understand the value of nature in their lives.
+The Conservation Intersection Award was presented to AmeriCorps St. Louis, with Rebecca Estes accepting the award, for best demonstrating a commitment to providing that critical conservation intersection where Missourians have places to go to enjoy nature and understand the value of nature in their lives.

-The Conservation Innovation Award will be presented to Timmons Group, Inc. for best demonstrating a commitment to innovation, including improving the “business of conservation” through support of customer service, continuous improvement and/or employee development initiatives.
+The Conservation Innovation Award was presented to Timmons Group, Inc., with Lowell Ballard accepting the award, for best demonstrating a commitment to innovation, including improving the “business of conservation” through support of customer service, continuous improvement and/or employee development initiatives.

-Missouri’s chambers of commerce will also be honored with a Partnership Award for supporting conservation projects that drive economic development throughout the state and for encouraging urban dwellers to become more active outdoors by visiting nature centers and conservation areas.
+Missouri’s chambers of commerce were also honored with a Partnership Award for supporting conservation projects that drive economic development throughout the state and for encouraging urban dwellers to become more active outdoors by visiting nature centers and conservation areas.
+Victoria Ward accepted the award on behalf of the Memphis Area Chamber of Commerce.
+Debra Andresen accepted the award on behalf of the Sedalia Area Chamber of Commerce.
+Suzanne Taylor accepted the award on behalf of the Warrensburg Chamber of Commerce.